-'You're stealing...': Tech CEO fires two engineers who were caught working two jobs in this viral post
+A tech CEO reported firing two engineers who were caught working a second full-time job in this LinkedIn post that went viral.

 This topic has been trending across the wider web this week as multiple reports emerged from businesses claiming to have fired employees working multiple full-time jobs.
 Notable stories have emerged from the software company mentioned in this thread and a multinational credit reporting agency claiming to have caught and fired 24 workers holding a secret second job.
 These reports have attempted to "warn" employers of this new trend.